Coming to America, Something Special

 the largest market in the world, the U.S. With models

-8C sport coupe, and the dashing
+like the sensuous 8C sport coupe, and the dashing

 Brera coupe and 159 sedan, they are sure to turn heads